NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap.rst

 * The first StorageClass (``protection-gold``) will map to the first, second virtual storage pool in ``ontap-nas-flexgroup`` backend and the first virtual storage pool in ``ontap-san`` backend .
 These are the only pool offering gold level protection.
 * The second StorageClass (``protection-not-gold``) will map to the third, fourth virtual storage pool in ``ontap-nas-flexgroup`` backend and the second, third virtual storage pool in ``ontap-san`` backend .
 These are the only pool offering protection level other than gold.
 * The third StorageClass (``app-mysqldb``) will map to the fourth virtual storage pool in ``ontap-nas`` backend and the third virtual storage pool in ``ontap-san-economy`` backend .
 These are the only pool offering storage pool configuration for mysqldb type app.
-* The fourth StorageClass (``protection-silver-creditPoints-20k``) will map to the third virtual storage pool in ``ontap-nas-flexgroup`` backend and the second virtual storage pool in ``ontap-san`` backend .
-These are the only pool offering gold level protection at 20000 creditPoints.
+* The fourth StorageClass (``protection-silver-creditpoints-20k``) will map to the third virtual storage pool in ``ontap-nas-flexgroup`` backend and the second virtual storage pool in ``ontap-san`` backend .
+These are the only pool offering gold level protection at 20000 creditpoints.
-* The fifth StorageClass (``creditPoints-5k``) will map to the second virtual storage pool in ``ontap-nas-economy`` backend and the third virtual storage pool in ``ontap-san`` backend.
-These are the only pool offerings at 5000 creditPoints.
+* The fifth StorageClass (``creditpoints-5k``) will map to the second virtual storage pool in ``ontap-nas-economy`` backend and the third virtual storage pool in ``ontap-san`` backend.
+These are the only pool offerings at 5000 creditpoints.

 Trident will decide which virtual storage pool is selected and will ensure the storage requirement is met.